Cloud email threats soar 101% in a year

 NHS warns of scam COVID-19 text messages

-The UK’s National Health Service (NHS) is warning the public about a spate of fake messages, sent out as SMS text messages, fraudulently telling recipients of their exposure to the Omicron variant of COVID-19.
+The UK’s National Health Service (NHS) is warning about a rash of fake annnouncement, sent out as SMS text messages, telling recipients of their exposure to the Omicron variant of COVID-19.
 The link leads to a lookalike website that pretends to belong to the NHS.
 The bogus website confirms that the test is free, but asks for 99 pence to cover postage.
 Its true mission, though, is to collect personal information including name and address.
 The fact that this is being reported in mid-June 2022 shows that Covid-related scams are still successful.

 Fancy Bear uses nuke threat lure to exploit 1-click bug

-APT group Fancy Bear is behind a phishing campaign that uses the specter of nuclear war to exploit a known one-click Microsoft flaw.
-The goal is to deliver malware that can steal credentials from the Chrome, Firefox, and Edge browsers.
+APT group Fancy Bear is behind a phishing campaign that uses the threat of nuclear war to exploit a known one-click Microsoft flaw.
+Its intention is to deliver malware that can steal credentials from the Chrome, Firefox, and Edge browsers.
 Researchers at Malwarebytes state that the group is pushing malicious documents weaponized with the exploit for Follina.
 Their campaign targets users with emails carrying a malicious RTF file called “Nuclear Terrorism A Very Real Threat” in an attempt to prey on victims’ fears that the invasion of Ukraine will escalate into a nuclear conflict, researchers said.

 Chinese hackers distributing SMS bomber tool with malware hidden inside